More Joni Mitchell

 We recently had a chance to do another shootout for this album, and when you find a great copy the sound is out of this world.
 Not many live albums have this kind of “you are there” immediacy.
 Turn down the lights, crank up the volume, and you’ll be right there in the crowd as Joni and the LA Express (Tom Scott, Robben Ford, and the crew) knock out jazzy versions of some of her best material.

-The brass sounds great — you can really hear the breath moving through the horns, plus a nice bite that really brings them to life.
+The brass sounds great — you can really hear the breath moving through the horns, with the all-important bite that brings their various characters to life.